Malekitsu/MM6-MAW-Monster-Arts-and-Wonders/README.md

 MAW extends mm6.ini with a [Skill Emphasis] section, which contains the following settings:

 `MoreLinkedSkills=false`
 Links more skills for less aggressive min/maxing.
 Notably, this links related schools of magic with each other.

 `ImprovedQuestItems=true`
 Modifies the descriptions of many permanent items to show who they get delivered to.
+This also disambiguates keys whose names overlap with each other in vanilla (mostly this affects the Castle Ironfist Temple of Baa).

 `MonsterExperienceMultiplier=1`
 Multiplies the EXP that monsters give on death.
 Stacks with Learning.
 This can be set to 0 to disable monster EXP entirely.